Geographic groups

 Worldwide specialists and groups

-The BIS has close links with specialist and geographical groups.
+The British Iris Society (BIS) has close links with specialist and geographical groups.

 The specialist groups focus their activities on particular branches of the iris family and the geographical groups have members with a wide range of interests.